 CWRU Music Building Access

-Please make sure to request card swipe access for Haydn Hall and Denison Hall.
-Note that you will need to provide your 7-digit student ID.
+Please make sure to request after-hours (card swipe) access for Haydn Hall and Denison Hall.
+Note that you will need to provide your 7-digit student ID number, which is found in your SIS account.
 This step is not required if you intend to enroll in any music ensembles (MUEN) or lessons (MUAP).

 CIM Building Access

 Please make sure to request card swipe access to the CIM building.
-Note that you will need to provide the 6-digit number on the back of your CWRU ID card.
+You will need to provide the 6-digit number on the back of your ID Card.